Retinol is one of the most well-known ingredients in anti-ageing skincare, and for good reason.

 Start by applying the product every third night, then every second night, building tolerance until you can use it every evening.

 When starting out with a Retinol, keep your skin hydrated.
-Try combining Retinols with a suitable hydrating (humectant) product like our Glam Squad serum, then seal with a moisturiser that locks in hydration like our Power Broker.
+Try combining Retinols with a suitable hydrating (humectant) product like our Glam Squad serum, then seal with a moisturiser that locks in hydration like our Power Broker, Superhero or Star Quality.

-As with any form of active skincare, you should always use sun protection and an appropriate SPF (such as Superstar) with Retinol.
-While any Retinol can make your skin more sensitive to sunlight (just as stronger forms of Vitamin A can), with adequate sun protections and sunscreen, this has not been a problem with our formulations.
+As with any form of active skincare, you should always use sun protection and an appropriate SPF (such as Superstar SPF 50+).
+While any Retinol can make your skin more sensitive to sunlight (just as stronger forms of Vitamin A can), with adequate sun protection and sunscreen, this has not been a problem with our formulations.
 UV exposure can cause degradation of the Retinol itself, which is why we recommend applying it PM only.

 Some common myths about Retinol include that it is a bad idea to use Retinol with Vitamin C and acids like AHAs and BHAs.
 On the contrary, Retinol can be used with these ingredients – it all depends on the formulations and how they are used.